 Amy Gutmann

-Amy Gutmann was the eighth president of Penn, serving from 2004 until she was confirmed U.S. Ambassador to Germany in 2022.
+Gutmann was the eighth and longest serving president of Penn, serving from 2004 to 2022.
 Named by Fortune in 2018 as one of the “World’s 50 Greatest Leaders,” Gutmann is renowned for championing affordable access to education and health care, innovative discoveries that save lives and propel economies forward, global engagement, and public-private partnerships.

-Global engagement also has been a centerpiece of Gutmann’s presidency, highlighted by the creation of the Perry World House on campus, Penn Wharton China Center in Beijing, and the Penn Biden Center for Diplomacy and Global Engagement in Washington, D.C.
+Global engagement was also a centerpiece of Gutmann’s presidency, which included the creation of Perry World House on campus and the Penn Biden Center for Diplomacy and Global Engagement in Washington, D.C.

-Gutmann has raised over $9 billion for Penn, underwriting massive expansions of student financial aid, innovative collaborative research, and patient-centered clinical care.
+Gutmann raised over $10 billion for Penn and Penn’s endowment quintupled from $4 to $20 billion.
+These resources underwrote massive expansions of student financial aid, innovative collaborative research, and patient-centered clinical care—in addition to the single largest private contribution to the city’s public schools.

 Appointed in 2009 by President Barack Obama, Gutmann chaired the Presidential Commission for the Study of Bioethical Issues for seven years, publishing 10 reports on major issues including preventing and responding to public health crises.
 Gutmann also is an award-winning author and editor of 17 books, including Democratic Education, The Spirit of Compromise (Princeton University Press, 2012) and Everybody Wants to Go to Heaven but Nobody Wants to Die: Bioethics and the Transformation of Health Care in America (Liveright, 2019) with an Afterword on Pandemic Ethics for the paperback edition.

-Gutmann has received many honors for her leadership.
+Gutmann received many honors for her academic achievement and her leadership.
 Among them, she was honored in 2019 with both the William Penn Award and the Pennsylvania Society’s Gold Medal for Distinguished Achievement.
+She has received honorary degrees from many universities, including Johns Hopkins, Kalamazoo, Penn, Princeton, Rochester, and Wesleyan.
+As U.S. Ambassador to Germany, she was honored with the 2023 Leo Baeck Medal, the Institute’s highest honor to preserve the spirit of German Jewry in the realms of culture, academia, politics and philanthropy.

 Education